ElectronicsTinkerer/ChatRoom/README.md

 - `messenger.php` - The code that makes everything work
 - `messenger.json` - The file inwhich the messages are stored

 This is pretty much my first PHP project, so if it seems messy or oddly constructed, it probablly is.
-That said, I am probablly only going to update this if something breaks in the future.
 A couple of notes about the system:
 - It is known to work on PHP 7.3.18 and 7.3.19
 - The webserver needs permission to read and write to the `messenger.json` file
 - If you get an `Invalid argument supplied in foreach()` make sure that `messenger.json` has an array inside.
 (If not, just add `{}` to the file)
+- There is no file locking on `messenger.json` meaning that, given the right timing, the system could **delete** your messages, so keep that in mind.

 Also, this could be combined with a login page to add a level of security if you are using it for private messages.